Dr David France

 Testing a new strategy that could be used to treat heart failure with Prof. Will Fuller.

-Studying historical textile dyes for identification and preservation with Dr. Anita Quye.
+Studying historical textile dyes for identification and preservation with Prof. Anita Quye.

 Investigating ways to overcome drug resistance in parasitic nematodes with Prof. Tony Page.

 “VIRTACs - Protein Degradation as an Anti-Viral Strategy”